standardhealth/cimpl-doc/docs/cimpl6ObjectiveFHIR.md

 Although the purpose of this guide is not to teach CIMPL, this is worth pulling apart:

-* The first two lines create the class `GenomicsReport`, based on `DiagnosticReport`. `Entry` is a CIMPL building block that roughly corresponds to a FHIR resource, and `Parent` obviously identifies the parent class.
+* The first two lines create the class `GenomicsReport`, based on `DiagnosticReport`. `Entry` is a CIMPL building block that roughly corresponds to a FHIR resource, and `Parent` identifies the parent class.
 * Following the `Description`, two new properties (with cardinalities) are introduced: `SpecimenType` and `RegionStudied`.
-Using CIMPL, you don't fuss with extensions -- that will happen automatically when the class is mapped to FHIR.
+Using CIMPL, you don't fuss with extensions -- if needed, they will be generated automatically when the class is mapped to FHIR.

 After the keyword section, there is a series of constraint statements.
 Without delving into details, these statements say:

-* The Code identifying the report should preferably come from the [Genetic Test Registry](https://www.ncbi.nlm.nih.gov/gtr).
+* The code identifying the report should preferably come from the [Genetic Test Registry](https://www.ncbi.nlm.nih.gov/gtr).
-* The Category will occur exactly once, and will be fixed to the code `GE` (Genetics) drawn from a code system aliased to `DS` (mapped elsewhere to <http://terminology.hl7.org/CodeSystem/v2-0074>).
+* Category will occur exactly once, and will be fixed to the code `GE` (Genetics) drawn from a code system aliased to `DS` (mapped elsewhere to <http://terminology.hl7.org/CodeSystem/v2-0074>).
 * The `Observation` attribute should include zero or more GeneticVariantFound observations and zero or more GeneticVariantTested observations.
 The `includes` statement is the way CIMPL slices arrays.
 * Finally, the SpecimenType, which we've just added as a new class property, is extensibly bound to the value set `GeneticSpecimenTypeVS`.